• Skip to primary navigation

 And not just good, but easy to make, neutral in flavor (so you can pair it with sweet or savory toppings) and healthy enough to eat any time of day.

-• gluten free and Paleo friendly - perfect for making paleo sandwiches
+• gluten free and paleo friendly - perfect for making paleo sandwiches

 • grain free - made with almond flour, tapioca flour and coconut flour